aashutosh-yadav/ai-notebook/README.md

 #this is the notebook for my tinkering with ai

+if you like it please give the star